daklo91/faq-accordion-main/style-guide.md

 - Weights: 400, 600, 700

 > 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.

+# User story

+Users should be able to:

+- Hide/Show the answer to a question when the question is clicked
+- Navigate the questions and hide/show answers using keyboard navigation alone
+- View the optimal layout for the interface depending on their device's screen size
+- See hover and focus states for all interactive elements on the page